 1. Manage appointments

-The stats confirm that SMS appointment reminders are wanted, and are effective in increasing appointment levels and reducing no-shows.
+The stats confirm that SMS appointment reminders are valued by customers, and are effective in reducing no-shows.

 - Studies have shown that 50% of patients are more likely to make or confirm an appointment after receiving an SMS reminder, rather than relying on an appointment card.